TanyaH-create/tech-quiz-test-suite/README.md

     git push origin feature-name
 5. Submit a pull request.

-## Tests
-To test the application:
-1. Ensure all dependencies are installed.
-2. Run the application and verify the output:
-    ```bash
-    node index.js
 ## Questions

  If you have any questions, feel free to contact me at dougtanyah@gmail.com.